drewklein20/Compu-Feed/README.md

 Type in Y and press Enter to Set root password
 Type in a password at the New password: prompt, and press Enter.
 Important: remember this root password, as you will need it later
 Type in Y to Remove anonymous users
-Type in Y to Disallow root login remotely
+Type in N to Disallow root login remotely
 Type in Y to Remove test database and access to it
 Type in Y to Reload privilege tables now